mnugent04/projectA/README.md

 ## Strategies from SwD:
-Using a bar chart to represent the data becuase there is less of a learning curve for the audience. (pg 50)
+Using a bar chart to represent the data because there is less of a learning curve for the audience. (pg 50)

 Minimal text on slides to reduce clutter. (pg 73)